Joint JWST-DECam Lensing Reveals That the Bullet Cluster Is a Minor Merger: Analysis

 We select background galaxies based on three criteria: (1) photometric redshift uncertainties smaller than 25\%, (2) $1\sigma$ lower bounds (16th percentile) of the redshift probability distribution exceeding 0.35 (i.e., $z_{16} > 0.35$ corresponding to $z_{\text{min}} = 0.363$), which conservatively ensures line-of-sight velocity differences at least six times the velocity dispersion of typical massive merging clusters \citep{Golovich_2019, Finner_2025}, and (3) F200W magnitudes fainter than 22 to minimize cluster member and foreground contamination.

 We apply shape quality criteria based on \citet{Jee_2013}: shape measurement error $<$ 0.3, ellipticity $<$ 0.9, semi-minor axis $>$ 0.4 pixels, and stable fitting convergence ({\tt STATUS} = 1 in {\tt MPFIT}; see \textsection{\ref{sec:shape}}).
-After manual inspection to remove contaminants such as satellite trails, blended sources, and diffraction spikes, the final JWST WL catalog reaches a source density of 398.9~arcmin$^{-2}$ (Figure~\ref{fig:3_selection}).
+After applying size cut ({\tt FLUX\_RADIUS} $>$ 2.7 pixels), we manually discard problematic sources such as satellite trails, blended sources, and diffraction spikes, which is $\sim$4\% of the catalog (239 out of 6020 sources).
+In addition, all sources within 150 kpc of each halo center (the region used for SL anchoring) are excluded from the WL analysis, which also mitigates ICL contamination in the inner cluster: outside this radius, the ICL profile is sufficiently shallow to be absorbed into the local sky background estimated by SExtractor.
+The final JWST WL catalog reaches a source density of 398.9~arcmin$^{-2}$ (Figure~\ref{fig:3_selection}).
 This exceptionally high density reflects the telescope’s superior spatial resolution and depth.